Lost Illusions (painting): Off the Wall

 Lost Illusions is featured in Off the Wall, an open-air exhibition on the streets of Baltimore, Maryland.
-A reproduction of the painting, the original is part of The Walters Art Museum collection, was on display through January 2014 in O'Donnell Square.
-The National Gallery in London began the concept of bringing art out of doors in 2007 and the Detroit Institute of Art introduced the concept in the U.S. The Off the Wall reproductions of the Walters' paintings are done on weather-resistant vinyl and include a description of the painting and a QR code for smart phones.
+A reproduction of the painting, the original of which is part of the Walters Art Museum collection, was displayed through January 2014 in O'Donnell Square.
+The National Gallery in London began the concept of bringing art out of doors in 2007 and the Detroit Institute of Arts introduced the concept in the United States.
+The Off the Wall reproductions of the Walters' paintings are on weather-resistant vinyl and include a description of the painting and a QR code for smart phones.